PengNi/deepsignal-plant/README.md

 ## Quick start
-To call modifications, the raw fast5 files should be basecalled ([Guppy>=3.6.1](https://nanoporetech.com/community)) and then be re-squiggled by [tombo](https://github.com/nanoporetech/tombo).
+To call modifications, the raw fast5 files should be basecalled ([Guppy (version>=3.6.1)](https://nanoporetech.com/community)) and then be re-squiggled by [tombo (version 1.5.1)](https://github.com/nanoporetech/tombo).
 At last, modifications of specified motifs can be called by deepsignal.
 Belows are commands to call 5mC in CG, CHG, and CHH contexts:
 ```bash
 # Download and unzip the example data and pre-trained models.
 # 1. guppy basecall using GPU